shantanuraj/roulette/README.md

 The service exists to avoid publishing the full image index to clients while keeping image delivery off the application server.

+## Motivation

+My primary use case is serving a random photo for a personal website, reading from a large catalog that would be impractical to embed in a static site;
+and would still require JavaScript on the client side to select an image.

+In theory, we are not limited to images; any static asset type could be served where random selection is desired without exposing the full index.
+The asset doesn't even have to be static, as long as the URL resolves to a valid resource and can respond to a `GET` request.

 ## Architecture Overview

 ```